A - Z Recycling and Waste Guide

 See “Magazines,” or “Junk Mail.”

-ALL batteries (AA, AAA, C, D, 9v, hearing aid, coin cell, rechargeables) are recyclable in Vermont through Call2Recycle and we strongly urge you to take your batteries to your local transfer station for proper recycling.
-Click here for information about what happens to the batteries after you take them to the transfer station or participating town office.
+ALL batteries (AA, AAA, C, D, 9v, hearing aid, coin cell, rechargeables) are recyclable in Vermont through Call2Recycle and we strongly urge you to take batteries to your local transfer station for proper recycling.
+Andover and Windsor residents can recycle household batteries at their town offices.

 Corrugated (e.g., Amazon boxes) and box board (cereal boxes) are mandated recyclables in Vermont.